nietras/Sep/README.md

 While the [RFC-4180](https://www.ietf.org/rfc/rfc4180.txt) requires `\r\n`
 (CR,LF) as line ending, the well-known line endings (`\r\n`, `\n` and `\r`) are supported similar to .NET. `Environment.NewLine` is used when writing.
 Quoting is supported by simply matching pairs of quotes, no matter what.
-With no automatic escaping.
-Hence, you are responsible and in control of this at this time.

 Note that some libraries will claim conformance but the RFC is, perhaps naturally, quite strict e.g. only comma is supported as separator/delimiter.
 Sep